 We admit it – we love a good korvapuusti, the must-eat Helsinki pastry.
 For the uninitiated, this buttery, soft, Finnish version of the cinnamon bun is flavored with cardamom and is best paired with coffee.

 We ate a lot of korvapuusti in Helsinki, and Fleuriste’s Eija Limnell made the best we found.
-This shouldn’t be a surprise since Limnell learned to bake the sweet treat as a child and then refined her pastry skills after living in Paris.
-Fleruiste is a delightful respite from the busy city and should not be missed.
+This shouldn’t be a surprise since Limnell learned to bake the sweet treat as a child and then refined her pastry skills after living in France and eating the best pastries in Paris.

 Fleuriste is located at Uudenmaankatu 13, 00120 Helsinki, Finland.